Why is My Product Segregating?

 Elutriation occurs as the air circulates back up into the container when product is discharged.
 This displaced air carries the finer particles back up through the container, thereby segregating the mix.
 This is particularly common with particles under 50µm whereby if the upward velocity of the air exceeds the terminal free-fall velocity of the fines, they remain in suspension as the larger particles continue to move downwards.

 Materials that are displaced will fall inconsistently back into the container or hopper segregating the mix.
 This is a common problem when emptying a fixed mixer or emptying a butterfly valve or slide valve container into the downstream process equipment.

 Is the discharge process causing your powders to segregate?

 The Matcon Cone Valve technology within each IBC removes this risk of elutriation because the volume of vented air is kept to a minimum.
 The annular gap created as the cone lifts controls the flow of air back into the IBC as the height and speed of the lift can be graduated to maintain control of the incoming air.

 Furthermore Matcon have developed a hygienic anti-vacuum vent to help maintain an equal pressure system when discharging material.

-Learn more about the Matcon Cone Valve with this useful animation.
+Learn more about the Matcon Cone Valve with the video opposite.